On this page:

 - have been convicted or found guilty of any offence involving fraud, dishonesty, drug trafficking or violence punishable by three months or more imprisonment (whether or not a jail sentence was imposed), within the last 10 years

 - are an insolvent under administration

 - are the cause of a successful claim against the Victorian Property Fund or a corresponding fund.

 If you become ineligible as a result of any of the above, you may continue to work in the role (pending the BLA’s decision) if you apply for permission within 30 days of the above occurring.
 For more information on applying, view our Disqualification and permissions - estate agents page.

-If you hold a current registration equivalent to an agent's representative (e.g. salesperson) in another Australian state or territory, you may apply to the BLA to work as an agent’s representative in Victoria.
+If you hold a current registration for a role similar to that of an agent's representative (for example, a salesperson) in another Australian state or territory, you are no longer able to apply to the BLA under mutual recognition to work as an agent’s representative in Victoria.